extraton/php-ton-client/README.md

 **Extraton** is a simple and powerful php-library to binding with the [TON SDK](https://github.com/tonlabs/TON-SDK).
 It allows to interact with FreeTON blockchain.
 It has the rich abilities:

- - All methods of the TON SDK v1.0.0 are implements
+ - All methods of the TON SDK v1.0.0 are implemented
  - Interaction with the TON SDK through an asynchronous calls
  - The every method contains inline-doc
  - The full autocomplete is available in a such IDE like the [PHPStorm](https://www.jetbrains.com/phpstorm/)